axivion/bazel-axivion-showcase/README.md

 ## Axivion Suite Setup

-To be able to compile this with the Axivion Suite, please make sure you have installed/setup the Axivion Suite in `/opt/bauhaus-suite/`, generated a `/opt/bauhaus-suite/compiler_config/` using `gccsetup` and placed your license key either in `/opt/bauhaus-suite/config/` or `/opt/bauhaus-suite/compiler_config/`.
+To be able to compile this with the Axivion Suite, please make sure you have installed/setup the Axivion Suite in `/opt/bauhaus-suite/`, generated a compiler config using `gccsetup` as `axivion/compiler_config/` in this reposirory and placed your license key `axivion/compiler_config/`.

 The best way to integrate the Axivion Suite is as a cross-compiler targeting an artifical `axivion` cpu.
 To enable this, [`//support:axivion`](support/BUILD.bazel)